Animation and Visual Effects -

 Courtesy: Tippett Studio

-Later, in Wellington, New Zealand, I joined Weta Digital, Peter Jackson's renowned post-production studio, keyframeing and developing sequences for The Hobbit, Planet of the Apes, and The Jungle Book, which won the Oscar for Best Visual Effects in 2017.
+Later in 2013, in Wellington, New Zealand, I joined Weta Digital, Peter Jackson's renowned post-production studio, keyframeing and developing sequences for The Hobbit Triology, Planet of the Apes, and The Jungle Book, which won the Oscar for Best Visual Effects in 2017.

 As a character animator in the visual effects industry, I've had the privilege of collaborating with incredible artists and filmmakers.
 My time at Tippett Studio had a profound impact on me.
-Working alongside Phil Tippett, Chris Morley, Tom Gibbons, Randy Link, Will Groebe, Jesse Vickery, Jim Brown, Chuck Duke and many more was an unforgettable journey.
-While my primary role there focused on digital character and creature performance, I was fortunate to work on productions like MAD GOD — a project that allowed me to explore and learn the world of stop motion and physical filmmaking.
+Working alongside the Tippett crew was an unforgettable journey.
+While my primary role there focused on digital character and creature performance, I was also fortunate to work on productions like MAD GOD (2021), a project that allowed me to explore and learn the world of stop motion and physical filmmaking.

 -Crafting Magic and Learning from the Best: Behind the Scenes of Mad God